RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #148

+Finished up the last bits for Stormbreaker.
+Moved the checkpoints and added decals accordingly, just needs a final test to verify.
+Also added a HUD message for players to know how to play.

 ## #146, #147

 Setup the blockers to allow for weapon fire and we created a switch system using